Why a Cyber Security Career in 2026

 Rise in Cyber Attacks

 The increase in cyberattacks has been staggering.
 Recent reports indicate that over 60% of businesses experienced a data breach in the past year, with financial losses averaging $3.5 million per incident.
-High-profile incidents such as the 2024 ransomware attack on a major healthcare provider, which disrupted services and compromised patient data, exemplify the growing threat landscape.
+Recent incidents in 2026 continue to show how ransomware attacks, data breaches, and disruptions to critical services are expanding the cyber threat landscape and increasing the need for stronger cyber security measures.

 Key Statistics: